The president underlined that the costs of the 2023 pilgrimage are still under consideration - ExBulletin

 President Joko Widodo pointed out that the cost of the 2023 Hajj pilgrimage is still under review.
 This is what the Head of State said regarding the speech on the increase in the cost of the pilgrimage proposed by the Ministry of Worship.

-“The cost of the pilgrimage is still under review,” President Jokowi said in a statement to the media team after inspecting the Ciliwung River sewer project in Jakarta on Tuesday, January 24, 2023.
+“The cost of the pilgrimage is still under consideration,” President Jokowi said in a statement to news crews after inspecting the Ciliwung River sewer project in Jakarta on Tuesday, January 24, 2023.

 According to the president, the costs of the pilgrimage proposed by the Ministry of Cults are still not final.
 Currently, the government is still conducting a review and calculation process regarding the costs of the 2023 pilgrimage.

-“It’s not final yet, it’s already busy.
-It’s still being reviewed, still being calculated,” the president said.
+“It’s not final, it’s not final.
+It’s already busy.
+It’s still in the review process, still in the calculation process,” the president said.

 |